pkaig/Rotorflight-Docs/docs/Tutorial - Setup/Configuration.md

 ## System Configuration
 ### PID Loop Speed
 This is the frequency that the control loop operates at.
 Set to between 1kHz and 2kHz.
-There is limited or no benifit in higher rates and will result in high loads for your flight controller.
+There is limited or no benefit in higher rates and will result in high loads for your flight controller.
 This could be an issue for F405 and F411 boards.

 ### Accelerometer
 This must be selected if you wish to use stability (6G modes) such as Angle, Horizon or Rescue modes.